ljunggren/boozang-docs/README.md

 ###### Enviroment and application interfaces

 There has been some confusion around environment and application interfaces, so it's important to make sure you get this right as it will save you potential work in the future.
 Environments signify an environment, such as *development*, *staging*, *QA* or *production*.
-By specifying different entry URLs for these environments test become completely re-usable.
+By specifying different entry URLs for these environments, test become completely re-usable.
 This means there is no need to maintain different tests or projects across different environments.
 Simply change the environment setting and re-run the same test.

 The application interface setting handles when there are different applications within the same environment.
-For instance, in the E-commerce case, there might be a *storefront* and a *mgmt* interface.
+For instance, in the E-commerce case, there might be a *storefront* and a *managememt* interface.
 When creating a test, pick the interface that the test is for.
 If this changes during the project, it has to be changed in one place, not across several tests.

 ###### Advanced / Configure